Code-Institute-Submissions/thetherapypractice/README.md

 * Default Body Panel Colour: #2a3439 <strong>"Darkest Blue"</strong> This dark shade of blue will be used to provide backgrounds to specific panels of interest especially on the hero section of the website.
 * Default text colour : #fafafa <strong> </strong> I felt this colour sat beautifully on the default background coloir, making everything very visible and easy to read.
 * Default hover colour: #d33428cb I used this as the hover colour, for subtl continuity and depth.

+##### Styling:

+##### Example Variables:

+Colours:

+Default Styling:

+##### BEM:

+##### Background:
+The background images I chose to use on the about me page are photographs i took of Charanji Dosanjh. we wanted to capture her in a natural yet stylistic way.

+The images used as the background images for the issues on the issues pages are sourced from royalty free websites, each image visually represents the corresponding issue title.